Jessa Duggar Seewald’s ‘Love Lock’ Is Being Auctioned Off In Paris To Help Refugees In Distress

 “The hundreds of thousands of locks not only blocked a grand view of the river below, but also added so much weight to the sides of the Paris bridge that it was becoming a safety hazard.
 City workers recently snipped all the padlocks off and installed plexiglass panes to prevent lovers from attaching new ones.”

-After the locks were removed, many wondered what would become of the lovers’ momentos.
+After the locks were removed, many wondered what would become of the lovers’ mementos.
 Messy Nessy Chic reports that the fate of the love locks is now known.
 The padlocks are being auctioned off this month to support three local refugee charities in Paris.

 “The padlocks have in fact been kept in storage all this time, the majority of them still attached to the bridge’s old railings that were also removed in the process.
 And now, it has been announced that every last one of the love locks are going up for auction this month to benefit three charities that help refugees in distress.”